 - If you had replaced the function call with the function content with a primitive text editor with simple search/replacement, you are over 100 times faster.
 The Optimizer of an SAP HANA 7((Scalar User Defined Functions in SAP HANA - The first blog post on the topic of Rich Heilmann from 2013)) should get this years after the introduction of scalar UDFs, right?

 In order to fully document the whole thing, I also did the analysis with PlanViz.

-It is clearly visible that, by and large, the same implementation plan is chosen.
+It is clearly visible that the same execution plan is broadly chosen.
 But the runtime of the one, red-marked JECalculate node contains the entire runtime for the UDF call.
-This should at least be parallelized.
+This should at least be parallelised.